JSiggelkow/Formula-1-Visualizer/README.md

 - Ensure no other service is using port 8000 or port 5173.

 ### Helpful commands
-- 'docker compose up --build --force-recreate' to rebuild the images and recreate the containers
+- `docker compose up --build --force-recreate` to rebuild the images and recreate the containers

 ## Setup on your local machine